 - Wear a mask upon entry and while inside any facility – with exceptions for children under age 2, patients with difficulty breathing and patients unable to remove their own mask without assistance.
 To protect patients who are not yet vaccinated or are significantly immune compromised, all patients, visitors and team members are required to wear masks while in health care settings.

 Although the CDC has issued updated guidelines allowing fully vaccinated individuals to stop wearing a mask or distancing in many settings, the CDC specified this new guidance does not apply in health care settings.
 Cloth masks are no longer recommended in our environment; patients and visitors will be offered a medical-grade mask upon arrival.

 - Perform hand hygiene upon entry to/exit of the patient’s room.

 - They have signs or symptoms of acute illness (fever, cough, difficulty breathing, sudden loss of taste and/or smell, sore throat, body aches, diarrhea, or vomiting.)

 - They have had recent contact (<10 days) with someone suspected or confirmed to have COVID-19, unless visiting a COVID-19 patient.

 - They have tested positive for COVID-19 within last 10 days.

 - They are not willing to comply with the masking policy.

-- Notify the care team upon arrival to and from the unit.
+- Visitors must notify the care team upon arrival to and departure from the unit